OceanDynamicsUConn/GroupManual/README.md

     If you or a friend are experiencing a mental health crisis, please seek help immediately at [UConn Student Health](https://studenthealth.uconn.edu/emergency-contacts/).
 If you are experiencing an unmanageable level of stress or have any related concerns, please seek help.
 UConn graduate students should explore all available resources at [UConn Student Health](https://studenthealth.uconn.edu/mental-health/).
 Cesar is also available to listen to your concerns, provide career advice, and help you develop a healthy work-life balance.

 # Suggest Reading
 Here is a list of useful books.
-We may hold summer book clubs to read and discuss them.
+We will hold summer book clubs to read and discuss them.

 - [Atomic Habits](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299/ref=sr_1_1?dchild=1&keywords=atomic+habits&qid=1615577665&sr=8-1) by James Clear.